MaskyS/augmented-desk/pages/Open Questions+Problems.md

 	- {{tweet https://twitter.com/danwwang/status/1484152159067426819?s=20}}
 - Questions
 	- How do we overcome virality?
+		- E.g. lower dimensional ideas spreading faster than nuanced ones, lies vs truth, churn of amateurish resources vs slow accumulation of expert knowledge, polarizing news, etc
 	- How do we learn to see?
+I believe visual thinking is a skill that can be trained.
+Maybe not Sherlock-level deductionism, but somewhere in between..
+		- Related
 	- What do we need to create general-purpose [[multi-scale modeling]]?
+How can you simultaneously see effects at the microscopic and macroscopic level?
+		-
 	- How can we make explorable explanations scalable?
 	- How can we prevent information overload?
 	- How can we create an emergent internet?